sarthakpm16/sarthakpm16/README.md

 <h2>Interests and Fun Facts 🧋</h2>

-- I'm interested in finance, economics, education, and law
+- I'm interested in finance, economics, education, and tech
 - Learning React/Nextjs
 - Passionate about all things startups and entrepreneurship
 - Fun fact: I love Matcha 🍵⚡